Subscribe

 Contextual Engagement

-Contextual engagement involves providing the most relevant content to your audience based on the information you have about them.
+Contextual customer engagement involves providing the most relevant content to your audience based on the information you have about them.
 It’s all about using your resources to reach your customer at the right time, in the right place, with the right message.

 Contextual engagement relies on the quality of your data and your business’ ability to interpret it.
-You need to be able to gather valuable data points on your audience, their behavior, and their previous transactions to inform the best engagement strategy for their particular circumstances.
+You need to be able to gather valuable data points on your audience, their behavior, and their previous transactions to inform the best customer engagement strategy for their particular circumstances.

 Read This Next: The Importance of Zero-party Data

 Knowing whether a customer is more likely to open a personalized email in the morning or the afternoon can mean the difference between retention or churn.
-Similarly, if you know a customer has been browsing for skincare products on your website, you can adjust your ads and marketing campaigns to feature skincare and encourage them to return to your site and purchase.
+Similarly, if you know a customer has been browsing for skincare products on your website, you can adjust your ads and customer engagement marketing campaigns to feature skincare and encourage them to return to your site and purchase.

 Modern shoppers know that businesses are collecting their data and expect an elevated customer experience in return.